Faceless Goons: Kobra's masked cultists, Black Manta's helmeted manta troopers, and Queen Bee's balaclava wearing soldiers.

 Hacked by a Pirate: In season 1, Robin's hacking skills is always represented by a chibi Robin on-screen either frowning (in the process of hacking) or grinning (hack complete).

-Hammerspace: In the fight with Harm in "Secrets" just where does Artemis' crossbow come from, or dissapear to a few moments later?
+Hammerspace: In the fight with Harm in "Secrets" just where does Artemis' crossbow come from, or disappear to a few moments later?

 Helping Would Be Killstealing: Red Tornado wants the Team to solve problems for themselves rather than have to have the League come in when things get hairy, explaining that it is a part of their training and a natural outgrowth of their demand to be treated as equals.